-The world has made the shift.
+The world has made a shift.
 And the change is here to stay.

 Whereas most of the world went down south, there were a couple of individuals & businesses that actually saw an upward graph.
 The past few weeks also saw the launch of many new entrepreneurs as there was distant or no possibility of going back on the ‘job’.

 People anxious about their careers and future took to walking the new path of being their own employers, starting ventures to emerge victorious in the face of the catastrophe.
 This has brought the spotlight back to equipping & skilling oneself enough to tide through the tempest waters.

 “Becoming a Skillionaire is Your New Survival Kit”

 Take technology as an example.
 As tech is getting more and more complex, trends keep shifting & the world becoming literally virtual; increasing the demand for new and diverse skills.
 Individuals smart enough, pursue these trends by taking up technical-vocational courses that skill them to capitalize on the situation and come out on top as industry experts.

 Given the fact that many newer sectors are increasingly coming to be, growing & modernizing, and in the process are creating a pool of well-paying lucrative permanent or freelance jobs for those with the required expertise, there are not many skilled people available to execute them.